Chichicastenango Mayan Market

 Tour Overview

-Chichicastenango, popularly called “Chichi” by locals, is an indigenous town in the Guatemalan Highlands where a kaleidoscope of colors, shapes, traditions and tastes takes place.
-Its market days predates the Spanish arrival and still draws people from far and wide to trade fresh products, handcrafted goods, vibrant textiles and local delicacies.
-Walking through its lively streets, visiting the cemetery, a traditional mask workshop, and the historic Santo Tomás Church guided by experts and passioned local friends.
+Chichicastenango, popularly called “Chichi” by locals, is an indigenous town in the Guatemalan Highlands where a kaleidoscope of colors, shapes, traditions and tastes, takes place.
+Its market days predates the Spanish arrival and still draws people from far and wide to trade fresh products, handcrafted goods, vibrant textiles and local recipes.
+This experience walking through lively streets, visiting the cemetery, a traditional mask workshop, and the historic Santo Tomás Church, guided by experts and passioned local friends.

-Set only on Thursdays and Sundays, the market is perfect for culture-watching, tasting seasonal fruits like the original GUATEMALA BANANA, and trying PAN DE MUERTO “bread of dead”, a bread honoring the four elements of life to those that are no longer in this physical cosmos, textiles and everyday scenes of Mayan life as the different ethnical groups that interact are Maya Origen.
+Chichi is the perfect culture-watching thing to do as a day trip, tasting seasonal fruits like the original GUATEMALA BANANA, and trying PAN DE MUERTO “bread of dead” (a bread honoring the four elements of life to those are no longer in this physical cosmos), textiles and everyday scenes of Mayan life.

 Itinerary